qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 image: /attachments/blogposts/2020/PortsAndAdapters-8.png
 ---

-Front ends tend to start out simple, 'just' a form or a grid showing data that comes from the backend.
+Front ends tend to start out simple, often as 'just' a form or a grid showing data that comes from a backend.
 It looks like 'just' a visual layer on top of backend APIs.
-When a front end evolves however, it will become more complex, because of all kinds of concerns regarding UX/UI and architecture.
+When a front end evolves and grows, it inevitably becomes more complex.
+We then need to take a good hard look at the UX/UI and overall architecture.

 To mention a few:

-- guide users through specific flows, e.g. depending on user level or data variations (simple product vs extensive details), while the backend APIs are flow agnostic
+- guide users through specific flows, e.g. anonymous users vs admins, variations in data that trigger different scenarios, while the backend APIs are flow agnostic
-- provide quick feedback on input, to prevent mistakes
+- provide timely feedback on input, to prevent mistakes
 - provide feedback so that our users continuously know what is happening and what is expected of them, e.g. spinners when waiting, check marks for correct input, specific validation feedback
-- prevent distracting or confusing users, e.g. hide buttons for actions that are not possible yet, hide functionalities not available the the current user role
+- don't distract or confuse users, e.g. hide buttons for actions that are not possible yet, hide functionalities not available the the current user role
 - collect data from multiple APIs and present it in a coherent way
-- present data in a way the user understands, as some APIs might not 100% match the user's view on the world
+- present data in a way the user understands, as some APIs might not match the user's view of the world 100%
-- move a whole concern over to the front end, e.g. implement a shopping basket in the front end and prevent extra complexity in the backend for managing shopping basket state
+- move a concern over to the front end, for instance implement a shopping basket in the front end and prevent extra complexity in the backend for managing shopping basket state

 ## Hexagonal Architecture to manage complexity